sagiegurari/cargo-make/README.md

 /// Holds a single task configuration such as command and dependencies list pub struct Task {
-    /// if true, the command/script of this task will not be invoked, depedencies however will be pub disabled: Option<bool>,
+    /// if true, the command/script of this task will not be invoked, dependencies however will be pub disabled: Option<bool>,
     /// if defined, task points to another task and all other properties are ignored pub alias: Option<String>,